This apple pork tenderloin recipe is easy to follow and delivers juicy meat surrounded by soft caramelized apples and onions.

 Tantalizing cinnamon spice, caramel notes and complex sweet and savory flavors coat the palate with every bite.

-What You’ll Need to Make Apple Pork Tenderloin
+What You’ll Need to Make Apple Pork Tenderloin in Oven

 Just a few simple ingredients as a matter of fact and a cast iron skillet and you will be on your way to the glory of pork tenderloin with apples and brown sugar.